curt0230/School_District_Analysis/README.md

 ## Summary
-Based on the data sets used for this analysis it is not possible to identify individual suspect scores or to determine the extent of the impact.
-As a result, scores for the full 9th grade class were excluded from analysis to comply with state testing standards.
-This did have a minimal impact on the district's reading, math, and overall passing rates as well as those rates for Thomas High School.
-The school, however, did maintain its placement as the number two school in the district.
-That seems to imply that this issue wasn't terribly pervasive, however the individual student scores should be inspected to identify the offenders.
-Once that is achieved this analysis can be repeated on the entire data set, however this may not be deemed necessary given the 99% sample size for the project.
+As the result of a suspected tampering incident, scores for the full 9th grade class of Thomas High School, or 460 students, were excluded from school performance analysis to comply with state testing standards.
+This did have a minimal impact on the district's reading, math, and overall pass rates as well as a more significant impact on those rates for Thomas High School.
+The school, however, maintained its placement as the number two school in the district.

+Individual student scores should be inspected to identify the offenders, and once that is achieved this analysis can be repeated including the affected class.
+Based on the data sets used for this analysis it is not possible to identify individual suspect scores or to determine the extent of the impact, and it may not be deemed necessary to repeat the analysis given the 99% sample size for the project.